Mrs. Jane Foerster

 - Education: BA – Music, University of Missouri

-Mrs. Foerster has worked with BCS students since 1993.
-Jane serves as a worship leader for the Friday Fellowship seniors group at Elmbrook Church.
-She also sings in Master Singers of Milwaukee, a local choral organization.
+Mrs. Foerster has worked with BCS students in various roles in our music department since 1993.
+Jane also serves as a worship leader for the Friday Fellowship seniors group at Elmbrook Church, and she sings in Master Singers of Milwaukee, a local choral organization.
 Jane and her husband, John, are a blended family with 4 children and 3 grandchildren.
 She enjoys cooking, gardening, and playing the piano.

-My life verse is 2 Corinthians 12:9-10, “But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+Her life verse is 2 Corinthians 12:9-10, which says: “But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.”
-These verses remind me that I am nothing on my own.
+Jane says these verses "remind me that I am nothing on my own.
 Only through total dependence on Jesus can I be strong.
 My prayer is that my students will learn total dependence on Jesus — that their abilities; their performances; their lives; must be one of total reliance on God.”

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.